VitorVilela7/SMW-SA1-Pack/readme.txt

   \___ \ / /\ \______| |   |  ___/ _` |/ __| |/ /
   ____) / ____ \     | |   | |  | (_| | (__|   <
  |_____/_/    \_\    |_|   |_|   \__,_|\___|_|\_\
-   by Vitor Vilela                 Version 1.25
+   by Vitor Vilela                 Version 1.26

-The SA-1 Pack consist of a couple of patches that enable SA-1 and prepare your SMW ROM to use the SA-1 CPU in the best way possible.
+The SA-1 Pack, as the name implies, is a packable of patches containing everything you need to activating the SA-1 chip and optimizes your SMW ROM for using it.

 ;===================================================;
 ; Features                                          ;
 ;===================================================;

- - Features SA-1's 10.74 MHz speed, which is four
+ - Features SA-1's 10.74 MHz speed, 4x faster than
-times faster than the SNES.
-Since SA-1 and SNES can run at the same time, the game can run 5 times faster than usual.
+SNES, up to 5x faster if both run in parallel.

- - Decreases the level loading time and almost kills all slowdown instances present in Super Mario World.
+ - Reduces level loading time and overall game slowdown.

- - Increases the maximum number of sprites on screen to 20!

- - Increases the maximum number of sprites per level to 255!
+ - Increases the maximum amount of sprites on screen to 20 and per level to 255.

- - 8MB Support for bsnes, ZMZ and snes9x 1.54+ (requires a
+ - 8MB Support for bsnes, ZMZ and Snes9x 1.54.

-custom build for 1.53) and 6MB support for ZSNES.
-8MB could work with ZSNES too if you use a custom build.
+ - 6MB Support for ZSNES.
+8MB if a custom build is used.

-Other features available to programmers:
+Other features, more related for programmers:
  - New DMA modes (Character Conversion, ROM->I-RAM, ROM->BW-RAM, I-RAM->BW-RAM, BW-RAM->I-RAM).

- - Variable Length Bit Processing (also known as bit stream).
+ - Variable Length Bit Processing (ROM bit stream).

- - High speed multiplication and division.
-Both operations take 5 cycles.
-You also can do accumulative sum.
+ - Fast multiplication, division and commutative sum (multiply with add).

- - Bank Switching.
+ - Bank Switching by Super MMC.

- - Allows to dynamically change what part of BW-RAM is mapped to $6000-$7FFF.
+ - Virtual memory mapping capabilities from BW-RAM.

- - Allows Direct Page usage which will only affect SA-1 (the SNES DP stays the same).
+ - Allows Direct Page usage on SA-1 CPU.

- - Multi-threading.
+ - Multi-threading capability between SA-1 and SNES.

 ;===================================================;
-; Changes                                           ;
+; Notable Changes                                   ;
 ;===================================================;

 When patched, the following changes will take effect:

- - Sprites will be processed by the SA-1 chip, killing almost all slowdown possible.
-You can put up to 20 sprites on screen, but on rare cases it can slowdown depending of what sprites are you putting.
+ - Sprites will be processed by the SA-1 CPU, reducing slowdown.
+You can put up to 20 sprites on screen, with rare slowdown chances due of SA-1 high clock speed.

- - SA-1 will load both level data and graphics, thus decreasing the level loading time.
-This should make the "MARIO START!" screen take much less time.

- - Side effect: the Nintendo Presents screen may last for a shorter time, since Mario's graphics are decompressed much more quickly taking advantage of both SA-1 and the LZ2/3 optimized patch.
+ - Levels will load faster, with SA-1 being responsible for loading part of level (MARIO START screen for example).

- - Various patches like VWF dialogues will run more quickly, allowing new possibilities.
+ - Special patches like RPG Hacker's VWF dialogues, leod's Sprite Platforms will benefit from the SA-1 chip features, allowing optimal usage for them.

 ;===================================================;
-; Warning                                           ;
+; Importat                                          ;
 ;===================================================;

-SA-1 Pack is the most complex patch created for SMW, because it moves almost all RAM addresses to another area, which is accessible by the SA-1 chip.

-Because of that, you should be very careful when you use anything else in your ROM.
-In other words, other tools and patches.
-None of them will work until a
-SA-1 compatible version is released.
-There are exceptions, but 99.99% of patches and tools will not work with SA-1, in their current state.
+Although released in 2012, the SA-1 Pack is still one of the most complex patches ever created for Super Mario World.
+To the SA-1 CPU get access to the game logic values, the patch moves most of the WRAM tables to BW-RAM and I-RAM, for allowing SA-1 usage on them.

+Due of that, any external resource must obey for the same remapping changes, specially tools and patches.

+By default, any resource that involves ASM will not work with SA-1 Pack, unless if they're properlly prepared with the new RAM data.
+Usually any resource with the "sa-1" tag means it will work natively with the SA-1 Pack in your ROM, however resources without the tag may need to have a manual remap conversion, which might be complicated for who is new at logic programming.

 Since Lunar Magic 2.20, you can apply the SA-1 Pack and Lunar Magic will detect and apply the required changes to make your ROM editable.

-I am converting various patches and tools to make them compatible with SA-1.
-If you're interested, check out at the end of this read me.

-Blocks and Sprites will not work either, even if you use a SA-1 compatible Sprite Tool/Block Tool.
-Unless a future Sprite/Block Tool will be able to convert a regular custom sprite/block into a SA-1 friendly sprite/block.

-Converting those are easier than converting patches or tools, though.

-Also ZSNES emulates the SA-1 poorly.
-Instead of 10.74 MHz, ZSNES seems to run around 5.37 MHz plus some features doesn't work.
-Don't get suprised if your hack freeze or don't work on ZSNES.
+However, if you already started editing your ROM, you will have to port it over because all changes made into your ROM will not work with SA-1.

+Sprites and Blocks require also SA-1 RAM remapping, but usually they can be easily converted with a tool called Sprite Convert.
+You will also need a SA-1 compatible sprite and block inserter.
+You can download the compatible SA-1 Sprite Tool in the quick guide, while for blocks, the current block tool, GPS, offers native support over it and only requires you getting compatible blocks for running it.

+It's important to note that the ZSNES is pretty outdated, if the version 1.51 is still the latest one.
+That version has pretty bad SA-1 emulation (and overall SNES system), with lower clock speed (5 MHz vs 10 MHz), missing features and specially unstable emulation.
+Use it at your own risk when you're using SA-1 Pack.

+Snes9x 1.54 and higan/bsnes are recommended instead.
+Alternatively, you can use Alcaro's ZMZ, which is a edited version of ZSNES which allows to internally run a Snes9x or bsnes core, so while it's still ZSNES, the engine used will be properly emulating SA-1 code.

+In fact, none of the emulators really emulate SA-1 well.
+There's too little SA-1 research and the current implementations may miss one or another feature which can affect gameplay experience.
+But that is not a thing to worry, seeing that current emulation is stable enough for a decent performance.

-About Bowser: You must go to level 1C7 and change sprite header to 0x00.
-It's because Bowser's battle uses sprite header 0x10, responsible for allowing 22 sprites on screen and obviously doesn't work with how Bowser arena is coded.
+About Bowser: You must go to level 1C7 and change sprite header to 0x00, because the default sprite header (0x10) doesn't work with it and the player will get glitches and stuck after beating Bowser.

 ;===================================================;
 ; Usage                                             ;
 ;===================================================;

-Working with SA-1 may be tedious at first, but at time working with this chip will get simple and fun.
+As far working with SA-1 can be tedious at start, with the current development and available compatible resources, it's already doable to pretty much anyone who got a fair experience with SMW Hacking to use it.

 In order to get started, grab a new clean ROM.
 Japanese or European versions will not work.

-Now, open the ROM in Lunar Magic and expand it to 1, 2, 3 or 4MB, without doing anything else.
+Now, open the ROM in Lunar Magic and expand it to at least 2MB.
+DO NOT save anything with it.

-Now, using Asar, apply sa1.asm to your ROM.
+After expanding, apply sa1.asm to your ROM, using Asar.

-Then test it with an emulator of your choice.
-I'd recommend Snes9X, ZMZ, BSNES or on last case, ZSNES.
-If it works normally and Snes9X/ZSNES respectively display ROM+RAM+SRAM+SA-1 or Type:SA1 upon loading the game, then you've successfully activated SA-1 on your ROM!
+Then feel free to test it with your preferred emulator.
+If it works properly, somewhere in your emulator it should display SA-1, e.g. ROM+RAM+BAT+SA-1 in Snes9x.
+If you're unsure, try editing level 106, change sprite header memory to 0x10 and insert 20 koopas in the level.
+If all of them display, then the SA-1 Pack got successfully inserted.

-Now apply all other patches/tools that should run before Lunar Magic.
-Be sure that they support SA-1, or else, if any of these patches/tools is not compatible with SA-1, it will DESTROY your ROM.
+Now you can apply all other patches/tools that should run before Lunar Magic.
+Remember that they should have SA-1 compatbility or else they will corrupt your ROM.

-Now you can save the first level with Lunar Magic!
-Note that you MUST use Lunar Magic 2.20+ to work with SA-1.
+After it, you can finally use Lunar Magic with your ROM.
+Remember to use at least version 2.20+.

+To enable the double (22 sprites) system, don't forget to change your sprite header memory to 0x10, except in boss battles (they doesn't work with that header setting).

-Warning: If you change the decompression option on Lunar Magic, you MUST reapply sa1.asm or your ROM will run slower on loading screens.
+Important: If you change the decompression option on Lunar Magic, you must reapply sa1.asm to your ROM so the proper GFX decompression routine is used.

+This is important for fast level decompression and compatibility with advanced resources.

 ;===================================================;
 ; F.A.Q                                             ;